MicrosoftDocs/win32/desktop-src/Msi/manage-summary-information.md

-﻿---
+---
-Description: 'The VBScript file WiSumInf.vbs is provided in the Windows SDK Components for Windows Installer Developers.
-This sample script can be used to manage the summary information stream of a Windows Installer package.' ms.assetid: 'f7f1cf89-f211-4511-8260-b48c898c1cf6'
+Description: The VBScript file WiSumInf.vbs is provided in the Windows SDK Components for Windows Installer Developers.
+This sample script can be used to manage the summary information stream of a Windows Installer package. ms.assetid: f7f1cf89-f211-4511-8260-b48c898c1cf6
-title: Manage Summary Information
+title: Manage Summary Information ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Manage Summary Information